xymanchick/mcp-servers-xyber/mcp-server-template/README.md

-# MCP Template Server
+# MCP Weather Server

 > **General:** This repository serves as a template for creating new MCP (Model Context Protocol) servers.
-> It provides a basic structure and examples for implementing MCP-compatible microservices.
+> It provides a weather service implementation with best practices for MCP-compatible microservices.

 ## Overview

 This template demonstrates how to create a microservice that exposes functionality through the Model Context Protocol (MCP).
-It includes a basic calculator service as an example implementation.
+It includes a weather service that retrieves data from the OpenWeatherMap API.

 ## MCP Tools:

-1. `calculate`
+1. `get_weather`
-    - **Description:** Performs basic arithmetic calculations
+    - **Description:** Retrieves current weather information for a location
     - **Input:**
-        - Operand (Literal["add", "subtract", "multiply", "divide"])
-        - Variable 1 (float)
-        - Variable 2 (float)
+        - latitude (optional): Location latitude
+        - longitude (optional): Location longitude
+        - units (optional): Unit system (metric or imperial)
-    - **Output:** A string containing the calculated result
+    - **Output:** A dictionary containing weather state, temperature, and humidity

 ## Requirements

 - Python 3.12+
 - UV (for dependency management)
+- OpenWeatherMap API key
 - Docker (optional, for containerization)

 ## Setup